marcus67/little_brother/WEB_FRONTEND_MANUAL.md

 ![Add-Button](doc/add-button.png)

-The top level device overview will show a comma seperated list of all devices.
+The top level device overview will show a comma separated list of all devices.

 ![User-Devices-Level-1](doc/users-devices-level-1.png)